A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 Audit a sample of transmitted Edi 834 files to identify any date errors that slipped through an initial validation.
 Monitor downstream claims, payments, and eligibility inquiries for abnormalities indicating invalid dates.
 Investigate provider and member disputes to trace back to possible incorrect dates within EDI 834 transmissions.

-Report identified date errors in EDI 834 to trading partners and provides corrected data where applicable.
+The report identified date errors in EDI 834 to trading partners and provided corrected data where applicable.
 Request corrected Edi 834 files when a partner notifies of invalid date issues.
 Perform root cause analyses of significant date errors to determine necessary improvements.
-Implement system and process enhancements like enhanced date checks, alerts and valid value tables to reduce recurrence of common date errors.
+Implement system and process enhancements like enhanced date checks, alerts, and valid value tables to reduce the recurrence of common date errors.

 Testing and Validation

-Testing and validating EDI 834 transmissions is crucial to identify EDI 834 errors before them impact EDI solution providers, payers and members.
+Testing and validating EDI 834 transmissions is crucial to identify EDI 834 errors before they impact EDI solution providers, payers, and members.
 Organizations should perform:

 • Ongoing monitoring of EDI 834 data for abnormalities that may indicate EDI 834 errors like high claim denial rates linked to invalid enrollments.
 Any issues require investigation.